facebookarchive/php-graph-sdk/README.md

-Facebook SDK for PHP (falls back to use Stream if PHP Curl module not enabled)
+Facebook SDK for PHP (works without Curl)
 ================================================================================
 This is a fork of the official Facebook SDK for PHP, version 4.
 The official SDK uses Curl to make all the API calls, making it unusable in environments that doesn't